4d/docs/website/translated_docs/es/Concepts/quick-tour.md

 This.name:="Rectangle"
 ```

 A class can extend another class by using `Class extends <ClassName>`.
 Superclasses can be called using the `Super` command.
-For example:
+Por ejemplo:

 ```4d
 //in the Square.4dm file